Teachable Review + Ultimate Guide To Create Online Courses

 Integrations

-As well as its own features, Teachable integrates with some well-known applications such as Google Analytics, SumoMe, Zapier, Mailchimp, ConvertKit and Segment.
+As well as its own features, Teachable integrates with some well-known applications such as Google Analytics, Sumo, Zapier, Mailchimp, ConvertKit and Segment.
 It works with each of these providing and receiving data from each to deliver a holistic course arrangement.

 You control integrations from the Settings menu on your Teachable dashboard.
 Select the Integrations menu item to integrate a select application with your school.
 There are also webhooks for unsupported applications if you need them too.